paralympics/sdms-user-guide/docs/layout-and-functionalities/file-attachments.md

 If the photo is submitted in hard copy, minimum size of the photo must be 35mm x 45mm and include the name and the ID, if known, of the individual on the back.

-Photos are only used for license cards.
+Photos are used for license cards.
 Hence, any uploaded photo is automatically resized to a maximum height of 256 px and a maximum width of 176 px.
 The user does not need to resize the photo in advance.